openvinotoolkit/model_server/docs/model_server_c_api.md

 ## API Description

 Server functionalities are encapsulated in shared library built from OVMS source.
-To include OVMS you need to link this library with your application and use C API defined in [header file](TODO link).
+To include OVMS you need to link this library with your application and use C API defined in [header file](../src/ovms.h).
 To run OVMS you need to spawn process that will keep OVMS alive.
 Then you can schedule inference both directly from app using C API and gRPC/HTTP endpoints.

 ### Server configuration

 To start OVMS you need to create `OVMS_Server` object using `OVMS_ServerNew`, with set of `OVMS_ServerSettings` and `OVMS_ModelsSettings` that describe how the server should be configured.
 Once the server is started using `OVMS_ServerStartFromConfigurationFile` you can schedule the inferences using `OVMS_Inference`.
-Example how to use OVMS with C application is [here](TODO), and with C++ [here](TODO).
+Example how to use OVMS with C/C++ application is [here](../demos/c_api_minimal_app/README.md).

 ### Error handling
 Most of OVMS C API functions return `OVMS_Status` object pointer indicating the success or failure.
 Success is indicated by nullptr.
 Failure is indicated by returning `OVMS_Status` object.
 The status code can be extracted using `OVMS_StatusGetCode` function and the details of error can be retrieved using `OVMS_StatusGetDetails` function.